 |Engineering - PhD||161||167|

 If you’re shooting for such high ranking university like MIT or Stanford, you can be guaranteed that an average GRE score isn’t going to help you out much.
-That means a 151 in Math or Verbal isn’t going to do very much to get you into your dream school.
-For example, according US News & World Report, MIT admits engineering students at the 90th percentile in math.
+That means a 151 in Verbal and a 153 in Quant aren’t going to do very much to get you into your dream school.
+For example, according US News & World Report, MIT admits engineering students in the 90+ percentiles in math.
 So you can see that an average score would put you at a major disadvantage on your application.

 Estimating MIT GRE scores in other disciplines